micropython/micropython/cc3200/README.md

 - Through the UART.
   **Connect to PORT 22, baud rate = 115200, parity = none, stop bits = 1**
 - Through telnet.
-  * Connect to the network created by the board (as boots up in AP mode), **ssid = "micropy-wlan", key = "micropython"**
+  * Connect to the network created by the board (as boots up in AP mode), **ssid = "wipy-wlan", key = "www.wipy.io"** in the case of the WiPy and **ssid = "launchpad-wlan", key = "micropython"** in the case of the Launchpad.
     * You can also reinitialize the WLAN in station mode and connect to another AP, or in AP mode but with a different ssid and/or key.
   * Use your favourite telnet client with the following settings: **host = 192.168.1.1, port = 23.**
   * Log in with **user = "micro" and password = "python"**

-The board has a small file system of 64K located in the serial flash connected to the CC3200.
-SD cards are also supported, but since the CC3200 LaunchXL doesn't come with an SD card socket installed, you will need to add one yourself.
-Any SD card breakout board will do, as long as you connect it as described here: <http://processors.wiki.ti.com/index.php/CC32xx_SDHost_FatFS>
+The board has a small file system of 192K (WiPy) or 64K (Launchpad) located in the serial flash connected to the CC3200.
+SD cards are also supported, you can connect any SD card and configure the pinout using the SD class API.

 ## Uploading scripts: